 And That’s How To Go Live On Instagram On A Computer

 Instagram lets you use many of its features on a laptop or desktop computer.
 Unfortunately, live streaming isn’t one of them.
-With Yellow Duck or Loola (and something like OBS), you can use tools on your computer to create the best live content possible.
+With a third party app, like Yellow Duck or Loola (and something like OBS), you can use tools on your computer to create the best Instagram live video possible.
 This way, you can achieve the highest possible engagement.

 Similarly, if you would like to disable IG Live comments, you can do it only from the Instagram app.